mimivirus173/rng-game/README.md

  inspired by TheEgglet's RNG Score Game

  how to play:

- you enter in a number and you have that number percent of losing the game, but if you don't lose you gain that number amount in points
+ enter in a number

+ after entering that number you have a that number% of losing the game

+ if you don't lose you gain that number of points